 Another excellent way to enjoy the clear water of Nkhata Bay is by Kayak.
 The accommodations on the Lake usually have kayaks for the customers.
 There is also the chance to spend more days kayaking to discover fantastic beaches, fishing villages and indeed the incredible landscapes of the Lake.
 The local tour operator Monkey Business (located on Chikale beach) offers different tours from half a day to a few days down the coast.
 The most popular is the 4 days kayaking trip which will take you up the Lake to the beautiful Usuya and Ruarwe bush-camping on the beach.

 4. Boat tours

-It’s a nice trip to explore the hilly shores and high cliff of the area.
-The boat tour usually includes a stop for the fish eagle feeding, snorkelling, cliff jumping, and the visit of a fishers village.
+It’s a nice trip to explore the hilly shores and high cliffs of the area.
+The boat tour usually includes a stop for the fish eagle feeding, snorkelling, cliff jumping, and a visit to a fishers’ village.
 We visited the small traditional village on Lusukwe beach.
 It was really interesting to see how the fishers dry the catch of the night before selling it at the market.

 5. Village walks and hikes

 If you like hiking, don’t miss exploring the Bungulu hills with their beautiful 360° view of the area.
 It’s also fascinating to have guided walks and hikes in the surrounding villages where you can see the real village life and have lunch with a family.
 You can contact Joseph, a lovely young local guide, at +265 881306708.